77Vincent/vinslider/README.md

 > When under carousel mode, this determines how many items will be shown within one row.

-> **NOTE**: If no value is specified or the value is greater than the total number of list items, the value will be reset to 2.
+> *NOTE: If no value is specified or the value is greater than the total number of list items, the value will be reset to 2*.

 ### duration : Number
 > How much time each slide stays(mini second).